dariusf/synesthesia/README.md

 Most of the plugin's functionality is based on 'highlighting schemes' - JSON files with a list of keywords and the colours to highlight them with.
 The first step is to create such a file.
 Select **Sample Highlighting Scheme** from the Command Palette for an example that uses most of the plugin's features.
 You may also wish to browse the examples in `Synesthesia/include`.

 Once you're satisfied with your scheme, compile it.
-Synthesia will generate the configuration files necessary for Sublime Text to highlight everything.
+Synesthesia will generate the configuration files necessary for Sublime Text to highlight everything.

 ### Colours